 I also included my mother’s macaroni salad, which I have always thought was the best of its kind.
 Sure enough, at a book club discussion, where the food of book two was served, one of the readers made this dish and said her husband declared it the same.

-Turns out, so does everyone who knew Katherine.
-As with my mother and her spice cake, with Patti and her Aunt Martha’s Sugar Cookies, and as with Gay and Betty’s granola, the date-nut swirls were Katherine’s specialties.
+So does everyone who knew Katherine.
+As with my mother and her spice cake, with Patti and her Aunt Martha’s Sugar Cookies, and with Gay and Betty’s granola, the date-nut swirls were Katherine’s specialties.